uxlfoundation/foundation/README.md

 The Working Group meets regularly to organize community proposals and contributions to the specification and open source projects.
 This group defines work packages for areas of development and collaboration.
-Each group has a GitHub repository linked below.
+Its repository is linked below.

 * [Working Group](https://github.com/uxlfoundation/open-source-working-group) - This
-  group focuses on development of the open source projects that form part of the foundation.
+  group coordinates the foundation's specifications and open source projects.

 Special Interest Groups (SIGs)
 ------------------------------